-With #ISE2013 less than 30 days away I hope that (and this applies if you are exhibiting anywhere during 2013) you haven’t forgotten about your content (or as many people seem to do, leave it to the last minute).
+With #ISE2014 and #dse2014 both taking place next month I hope (and this applies if you are exhibiting anywhere during 2014) that you haven’t forgotten about your content.

-As a company, we always get lots of (last minute) pleas for help with content and so I thought it might be interesting to have a think about the Do’s and Don’ts of showing off your content on your exhibition stand.
+As a business we always get lots of (last minute) pleas for help with content and so I thought it might be interesting to write down some of the Do’s and Don’ts with your exhibition stand.

-Content is usually one of the last things thought about at these exhibitions simply because the majority of people exhibiting are AV folks or from a technology hardware and software background.
+Content is usually one of the last things thought about at these exhibitions – simply perhaps because the majority of people exhibiting at the majority of industry events are AV folks or from a technology hardware and software background.

-No doubt they (or you dear reader) feel that what is most important to show off is the screen/player/latest piece of software – which in part of course it is BUT what many exhibitors forget is that any new piece of hardware is only seen to be as good as the content being played out on it or by it!
+I would say that this does now seem to be slowly changing for the better however, some exhibitors still feel that what is MOST important to show off is the display/player/latest piece of software – which in part of course it is BUT what many forget is that any new piece of hardware is only seen to be as good as the content being played out on it or by it!

 So here are some simple suggestions for good content delivery at your next exhibition:-